-Between 2017 & 2018, as a volunteer and core team member of Bangalore Chapter of DataKind, I had the opportunity to work with multiple non profit organizations in India (Pollinate Energy, Karnataka Learning Partnership, Pratham Books) to help them with their data related needs.
+Between 2017 & 2018, as a volunteer and core team member of Bangalore Chapter of DataKind, I had the opportunity to work with multiple non profit organizations from India (Pollinate Energy, Karnataka Learning Partnership, Pratham Books) to help them with their data related needs.

 Following are two long term projects (3 months+) I contributed to.

 Identifying Urban Makeshift Communities using satellite imagery and geo-coded data

 Pollinate Energy is a social business improving the quality of life in urban poor communities with the help of innovative, affordable products like solar-powered lamp and efficient cooking appliance running on clean fuels.
 Pollinate Energy was using Google Maps to identify urban poor settlements.
 It was a a manual and time-consuming process and lacked any validation mechanism.
 Pollinate Energy partnered with DataKind Bangalore to address the challenge of detecting various urban poor communities in Bangalore using two Machine Learning based approaches: satellite image and geocoded data.